Oro, Plata, Mata: Digital restoration

-In the late 1990s, ABS-CBN originally planned to restore Oro, Plata, Mata but the costs for the analog restoration were expensive, exceeding up to 20 million pesos.
-According to Leo P. Katigbak, the head of ABS-CBN Film Archives, they didn't proceed with the analog restoration of the film by fixing the film prints without addressing the defects in every frame.
+In the late 1990s, ABS-CBN originally planned to restore Oro, Plata, Mata, but the analog restoration costs exceeded up to 20 million pesos.
+According to Leo P. Katigbak, the head of ABS-CBN Film Archives, they did not proceed with the analog restoration of the film by fixing the film prints without addressing the defects in every frame.
 Eventually, the film was digitally restored and remastered in 2012 by the ABS-CBN Film Restoration and Central Digital Lab (supervised by Manet T. Dayrit and Rick Hawthorne).
 Peque Gallaga (the film's director) and Rody Lacap (the film's cinematographer) were involved in the restoration process.
 It is the second film to be restored by the ABS-CBN Film Restoration and Central Digital Lab.

-Before the restoration was commenced, the film print of the ABS-CBN Film Archives and two reserve prints were considered as the source of elements for the restoration but the ABS-CBN archive print was chosen instead because of the film's picture quality was better.
+Before the restoration commenced, the film print of the ABS-CBN Film Archives and two reserve prints were considered as the source of elements for the restoration but the ABS-CBN archive print was chosen instead because the film's picture quality was better.
 Peque Gallaga was consulted in preserving the original colours of the film since the film print was already fading.
 Central Digital Lab took 1,871 manual hours to complete the film restoration and 80 hours for color grading.
 The film's audio was restored by Post Haste Sound Inc. in Los Angeles, California, United States.
 It was lifted from the Betacam tape and upgraded from mono audio to Dolby Digital 5.1 audio mix.

 Reception

 Critical reception

 Film critic Noel Vera praised the whole film's narrative of the Second World War as "beautifully structured" with a reference of the architectural superstition to the film; the bright conception and development of the characters; and the whole screenplay being similar to the 1939 epic historical drama film Gone with the Wind, starring Clark Gable and Vivien Leigh.
-However, Peque Gallaga didn't even reach the highs from Luchino Visconti's 1963 film The Leopard because there are no found references and symbolisms developed from the Italian film.
+However, Peque Gallaga did not even reach the highs of Luchino Visconti's 1963 film The Leopard because there are no found references and symbolisms developed from the Italian film.
 As a result, the film is considered a "masterpiece", also praising its cinematography, screenplay, and production designs.